rkgIITBh/data-structures.github.io/HTML/avlTree.md

 <img src="../images/avlSingleLeft.jpg">
 </p>
 The imbalance at a node can occur due to the right subtree of the left child of a node in a BST; we refer to the configuration of tri-node structure as
-<b>zig-zag</b>
-pattern.
+<b>zig-zag</b> pattern.
+We can observe that rotation operation preserves BST property.
+Consider the right rotation, it changes parent pointers of at most
+four subtrees T<sub>1</sub>, T<sub>2</sub>, T<sub>3</sub>, T<sub>4</sub> of node labeled g, p and c.
+Since p goes to top and its value is smaller than g, both g and its right subtree T<sub>1</sub> are correctly placed by right rotation.
+Similarly, c being left child of p, both of its subtrees T<sub>2</sub> and
+T<sub>3</sub> are correctly placed.

 There is also a symmetric pattern of <b>zag-zig</b> where the tri-node structure consists of a node, its right child, and its left grandchild.
 A single rotation cannot fix the balance in the case of a zig-zag or zag-zig configuration.
 The figure below indicates that a single rotation only flips one configuration to the other.